Sectarianism and minorities in the Syrian civil war: Druze

-Until May 2024, the regime's response to the protests in Suwayda differed from its actions in other regions.
-Instead of employing direct violence, the regime used tactics such as facilitating kidnappings and creating security disturbances through local intermediaries.
-They also targeted Druze individuals outside Suwayda, issued threats to remove protection for the region, permitted extremist groups like ISIS to infiltrate it, stoked tribal conflicts to sow discord internally, and falsely accused the Druze of treason and collaboration with Israel.

 Shias

 Twelver Shias

 Mostly Islamist Sunni rebels besieged al-Fu'ah and Kafriya since 2015 (pictured: Sham Legion mortar teams during the siege).

 This caused starvation among the besieged Shia civilians in the towns (pictured: local women holding a picture of a killed defender of the towns and a poster, stating "Is there anyone who will support our people under siege in Al-Fu'ah and Kafriya").

 In October 2012, various Iraqi religious sects join the conflict in Syria on both sides.
 Twelver Shiite militant groups from Iraq, in Babil Governorate and Diyala Governorate, traveled to Damascus from Tehran, or from the Shiite holy city of Najaf, Iraq, stating that they wanted to protect Sayyidah Zaynab shrine, a Twelver Shiite shrine in Rif Dimashq.

 In December 2012, Syrian rebel forces burned the Shia 'Husseiniya' mosque in the northern town of Jisr al-Shughur, inciting fears that the salafist groups would wage an all out war against Syria's minority religions.

-On 25 May 2013, Nasrallah announced that Hezbollah is fighting in the Syrian Civil War against Islamic extremists and "pledged that his group will not allow Syrian rebels to control areas that border Lebanon".
+On 25 May 2013, Hassan Nasrallah announced that Hezbollah is fighting in the Syrian Civil War against Islamic extremists and "pledged that his group will not allow Syrian rebels to control areas that border Lebanon".
 In the televised address, he said, "If Syria falls in the hands of America, Israel and the takfiris, the people of our region will go into a dark period."